OpenDocCN/python-code-anls/docs/hf-tfm/models----pop2piano----tokenization_pop2piano.py.md

                 Denotes the cutoff time index for each note in generated Midi.
         """

+        # Initialize notes to None
         notes = None

+        # Iterate through each index in tokens
         for index in range(len(tokens)):
+            # Fetch tokens for the current index
             _tokens = tokens[index]
+            # Calculate start index for the current batch
             _start_idx = beat_offset_idx + index * bars_per_batch * 4
+            # Calculate cutoff time index for the current batch
             _cutoff_time_idx = cutoff_time_idx + _start_idx
+            # Convert relative tokens to notes using specified indices
             _notes = self.relative_tokens_ids_to_notes(
                 _tokens,
                 start_idx=_start_idx,
                 cutoff_time_idx=_cutoff_time_idx,
             )

+            # Check if _notes is empty
             if len(_notes) == 0:
                 pass
+            # If notes is None, assign _notes; otherwise concatenate to existing notes
             elif notes is None:
                 notes = _notes
             else:
                 notes = np.concatenate((notes, _notes), axis=0)

+        # If notes is still None, return an empty list; otherwise, return notes
         if notes is None:
             return []
         return notes